edemko/zedo/README.md

 Additionally, all functions that implement errorful exits should call `ZEDO__stopZedo`, again guarded so as only to run during the root invocation.
 This last place means that `ZEDO__die` and its ilk cannot be called until `ZEDO__isRootInvocation` will work.
 For now, `ZEDO__{start,ztop}Zedo` are no-ops.

+## Details

+### Script Search Algorithm

+Given a target file `path/to/foo.a.b.c`, look for `/path/to/foo.a.b.c.do` under the scripts directory.
+If that doesn't work, look for `path/to/default.a.b.c.do`, `path/to/default.b.c.do`, `path/to/default.c.do`, and so on, until potential extensions have been exhausted (note: zedo never looks for `default.do`).
+If that still doesn't find a script, go up a directory and repeat the search through extensions (i.e. `path/default.a.b.c.do`, `path/default.b.c.do`, &c).
+Continue searching upwards until the script directory would be exited.

+Extensions are largely just character sequences beginning with a dot continuing to the end of the filename starting from the first dot, but there are exceptions.
+If the file starts with a dot (i.e. `.foo.bar`), that's assumed to be a marker for a hidden file, and is therefore skipped (i.e. the only possible extension is `.bar`, not `.foo.bar`).
+If an extension would otherwise start with consecutive dots, only the last dot counts (i.e. `foo.bar..baz` has possible extensions `.bar..baz` and `.baz`, but not `..baz`).

+### Target Name Normalization

+When comparing target paths to determine equality, some normalization steps are applied.
+Paths that begin with a slash are absolute as far as zedo is concerned: they are found on the filesystem by searching from the top of the relevant directory (source, build, or script).
+Otherwise, the path is relative to the parent; where there is no parent, it is the same as absolute.
+Sequences `//`, `./` and wherever possible `<foo>/..`, are ignored.
+If the resulting path starts with a `../`, that is an error.